 1 tsp light brown sugar

-1. Grate the two courgettes and put then in a large bowl along with the chopped tomatoes and the green beans.
+1. Grate the 2 courgettes and put then in a large bowl, along with the chopped tomatoes and the green beans.
 Mix and put to one side.

-4. On a chopping board, roughly chop the dry roasted peanuts and add them to the courgettes and give the salad a stir.
+4. Roughly chop the dry roasted peanuts and add them to the courgettes and give the salad a stir.
 Pour over the dressing and stir again until well dressed.
-Pour out onto plates and serve with the limes wedges.
+Pour onto plates and serve with the limes wedges.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.